whprocter/RPr-Malcomb-2014/data/metadata/dhs-metadata.md

 1. Save selection
 1. Read and agree to the conditions of use for the DHS Program datasets and save these conditions for your metadata records.
 1. Enter a **Justification for using DHS Program Geographic Datasets:** The research aim is to reproduce Malcomb et al (2014) in which GPS Datasets are used to spatially join DHS Survey data to Malawi's Districts for the purpose of sub-national climate change vulnerability mapping.
 Therefore, the research will not be reproducible without the geographic datasets.

+## Conditions of Use for The DHS Program datasets
+(applies to all datasets downloaded from The DHS Program website: www.dhsprogram.com) By entering my password below, I agree to the following conditions of use of the data:

+- I agree to use the requested data only for the registered research or study.
+- I agree to submit a new research project request if I want to use the data for another purpose (using the “Create a New Project” link in my DHS user account).
+- I agree that the datasets will not be shared with other researchers without the written consent of The DHS Program.
+- I agree to keep the data files in a secure location where they cannot be accessed by unauthorized users.
+- I agree to treat all data as confidential, and to make no effort to identify any individual, household, or enumeration area in the survey.
+- I agree that no results will be published in which communities or individuals can be identified.
+- I agree that the data will not be used for any marketing or commercial venture.
+- I agree that the DHS micro-level data will not be re-distributed, either directly or within any tool/dashboard.
+- I agree to submit a copy of any reports/publications resulting from using the data files to: references@dhsprogram.com.

 ## Geographic Structure of DHS Surveys